vhernandomartin/ztp-ran/README.md

 ## Pre requisites
 In order to have this ZTP workflow working it will be necessary to have the following items in place:
 - OpenShift Cluster acting as a Hub Cluster.
 - RHACM (Red Hat Advanced Cluster Management) installed in the Hub Cluster.
 MultiClusterHub, hive and AssistedServiceConfig needs to be deployed and configured.
+To deploy RHACM and configure the required ACM objects you can follow the steps of this [repo](https://github.com/vhernandomartin/ocp4-ipibm-acm-ztp.git), follow the steps from the beginning until #15 AgentServiceConfig.
 - Deploy the openshift-gitops-operator in the Hub Cluster.
 - Configure and deploy the ArgoCD applications responsible for synchronizing both SiteConfigs and Policies.